 If you have an occupation that requires you to be outside or if you enjoy outdoor activities, you will come in contact with the sun and when you do you need to be protected.

-Apple A. Bodemer, MD, UW Dermatologist, says if you have to be in the sun make sure to use a broad spectrum sunscreen.
+Apple A. Bodemer, MD, UW Dermatologist, said if you have to be in the sun, make sure to use a broad spectrum sunscreen.
 This will protect your skin from damage caused by UVA and UVB radiation found in the sunlight, which can cause skin discoloration, premature aging and skin cancer.

-When shopping for a sunscreen, Bodemer says to look for an SPF of 30 or greater.
-You can choose a higher SPF and get a small amount of added protection but regardless of what sunscreen you choose, Bodemer says to reapply every two hours while in the sun.
+When shopping for a sunscreen, Bodemer said to look for an SPF of 30 or greater.
+You can choose a higher SPF and get a small amount of added protection but regardless of what sunscreen you choose, Bodemer said to reapply every two hours while in the sun.
 Sunscreen ingredients break down, rub off and lose their effectiveness so reapplying is important.

 Also look at what physical and chemical blockers are in the sunscreen.
 Physical blockers like zinc oxide and titanium dioxide reflect UV radiation away from your skin.
 The chemical blockers absorb the UV radiation and convert it to heat.
 Mexoryl and Avobenzone are the two available in the U.S. that protect against both UVA and UVB.

 Oxybenzone is an ingredient in some sunscreens that Bodemer says you may want to avoid.
 It is found to be an endocrine interrupter, which can have adverse effects to the body.

 When to apply